alchemy-bootcamp-two-spring-2018/lorem-ipsum-master-detail/LAB.md

 Create a ipsum viewer/editor that:

 * Displays a lists of ipsum's and when an ipsum is clicked, it populates a detail view with full information.
-* The Detail has an edit button that toggles to a form and allows editing the text
+* The Detail has an edit button that toggles to a form and allows editing.
+Includes sample text in html
 * Add an input form and button for a title that adds a new ipsum and makes it the selected item.
 (BONUS: Can you get the detail to switch to edit mode?)